How To Graph 2x Y 4

 1. Plotting points: Choose a few values for x, substitute them into the equation to find the corresponding y values, and then plot these (x, y) points on the coordinate plane.
 Connect the points with a straight line.
 This method is straightforward but can be time-consuming if you need to plot many points to ensure accuracy.

 2. Using the slope-intercept form: Convert the equation to y = mx + b form, identify the slope m and y-intercept b, plot the y-intercept, and then use the slope to find another point on the line.
-For example, if the slope is 2/3, you can start at the y-intercept and move 3 units to the right and 2 units up to find another point.
+To give you an idea, if the slope is 2/3, you can start at the y-intercept and move 3 units to the right and 2 units up to find another point.

 Trends and Latest Developments in Graphing Technology